15 of the Best Native Wildflowers for the US and Canada

 1. Black-Eyed Susan

-Black-eyed Susan makes a cheery appearance in the garden with its large, daisy-like yellow flowers with brown centers.
+Black-eyed Susans (Rudbeckia hirta) make a cheery appearance in the garden with their large, daisy-like yellow flowers with brown centers.

-A member of the Asteraceae family, black-eyed Susan is a short-lived perennial that’s hardy in Zones 3 through 7, but it is also sometimes treated as an annual.
+A member of the Asteraceae family, black-eyed Susan is a short-lived perennial, hardy in Zones 3 through 7, but it is also sometimes treated as an annual, blooming from summer to first frost.

 A close up horizontal image of bright yellow black-eyed Susan flowers growing in the garden pictured on a soft focus background.